Ankle Sprains

 Will I have to go to sleep (general anaesthetic)?

 The operation can be done under general anaesthetic (asleep).
-Alternatively, an injection in the back can be done to make the ankle numb while the patient remains awake.
+Alternatively, an injection in the back of the ankle can be done to make the ankle numb while the patient remains awake.
 Some Anaesthetists may offer you a regional block where the leg is numbed from the knee down.
 You can choose to have sedation to sleep through the operation.

 You will be given pain-killing tablets as required after the operation.